Total Annihilation: Kingdoms: Setting

-Total Annihilation: Kingdoms is set on the medieval world of Darien, a mystic world previously ruled by the Kandrian, a civilization with incredible mastery of magic, but that quickly came to its downfall due to internal power struggles.
+Total Annihilation: Kingdoms is set on the medieval world of Darien, a mystic world previously ruled by the Kandrans, a civilization with incredible mastery of magic, but that quickly came to its downfall due to internal power struggles.
 Decades would come by before the inhabitants of Darien became reunited again, this time under the rule of Garacaius, a simple fisherman turned warlord and then a master of magic himself.
 At the apex of his power, and following the death of his wife, Lasha, he divided the empire's administration between his four sons and daughters: Elsin gained the rich continent of Aramon, Kirenna was awarded the islands of Veruna, Thirsha was delivered the jungles of Zhon and to Lokken was remained the wastelands of Taros.

 The story for TAK begins shortly after the mysterious disappearance of Garacaius, which automatically led to the disintegration of his empire, but not before he instituted a law prohibiting the use of magic, except in the case of extreme necessity, which brought a grudging division between the brothers and sisters: while Elsin and Kirenna obeyed their father's wishes, expanding the military and economic power of their lands through pure commerce and science, Thirsha and Lokken refused to obey the law, continuing the practice of magic for their own interest and leisure.